 - Average hourly wage: $26.04

 Even before the pandemic, tutors were in demand as families sought assistance to help their children do better in school.
-As students have shuffled in and out of virtual learning during the past two years, the need for tutors has grown.
-While most hirers prefer applicants to have at least a bachelor’s degree in a field related to what they would be tutoring, a degree is not always required.
+While most students have returned to classrooms now, the need for tutors has not diminished much.
+Most hirers prefer applicants to have at least a bachelor’s degree in a field related to what they would be tutoring, but a degree is not always required.

 - Projected annual job openings: 47,500